 There has only been one documented case worldwide of vertical transmission (mother to foetus).
-If you are infected while pregnant, your maternal health team will monitor your health and the foetus' health with extra vigilence to ensure the best outcomes.
+If you are infected while pregnant, your maternal health team will monitor your health and the foetus' health with extra vigilance to ensure the best outcomes.

 If my child is up to date with their vaccinations, will they have immunity?

 Until a specific vaccine is developed for SARS-CoV-2, the virus that causes COVID-19, or your child is infected and then recovers, they will not be immune to the virus.
 The SARS-CoV-2 vaccines in Australia are not available to all children yet.
 In the meantime, your child should keep up to date with their vaccine schedule, and have the influenza vaccine, to prevent them from catching those infectious diseases and leaving them weakened in case they come into contact with the virus.

 If my child recently had a BCG vaccination, will they have immunity?

 Australian children have not routinely been given BCG vaccinations for 40 years.
 If they received it because they are in a high-risk household, or were born in a country with routine BCG vaccination, they are still at risk of catching the virus.
-The effectiveness of BCG vaccination in boosting the innate immune system of frontline healthcare workers is currrently being trialled and results will only be known after six months.
+The effectiveness of BCG vaccination in boosting the innate immune system of frontline healthcare workers is currently being trialled and results will only be known after six months.
 Importantly, BCG's specific effects against tuberculosis wear off after a period of years, and the same may be expected of its effects on the innate immune system.

 Are children with pre-existing health conditions more at risk?